jACKIE ANTHONY, GENERAL MANAGER

 In 2021, Ouita united her family of restaurants under a single identity — Holly Hill and Co.— and Tyler stepped into a new role as Culinary Director of the restaurant group.

-Tyler now oversees kitchen operations for all of Ouita’s restaurants and works with staff farmer David Wagoner and a local food aggregator to ensure a constant flow of seasonal local produce to each location.
+Tyler now oversees kitchen operations for all of Ouita’s restaurants and works with staff farmer David Wagoner to ensure a constant flow of seasonal local produce to each location.
 Local sourcing and sustainability are at the heart of Ouita Michel’s restaurant group, and that focus speaks to McNabb.

 “Supporting Kentucky farmers, and serving incredible produce and local meats are part of the reason I've stayed with this company for so long."